Car Insurance for International Travel: What's Covered When You Cross Borders

 What is a Mexican auto insurance policy and where do I buy one?

-A Mexican auto insurance policy is a liability and/or physical damage policy issued by a Mexican-licensed insurer.
-It is the only form of auto insurance recognized under Mexican law.
+A Mexican auto insurance policy is a liability and/or physical damage policy issued by a Mexican-licensed insurer — the only form of auto insurance recognized under Mexican law.
 You can purchase one online before your trip through providers like Sanborn's, Baja Bound, AAA, or MexPro.
-Policies are available for as little as one day and can include liability, collision, comprehensive, bail bond, and legal assistance coverage.
+Policies are available for as little as one day, and experts recommend carrying at least $300,000–$500,000 USD in liability — well above the state minimums (which are tied to annually updated UMA values) — to be adequately protected.
+Always bring printed or digital proof of your policy when crossing the border, as authorities may request it at any checkpoint.

 Do I need an International Driving Permit (IDP)?

-An IDP is required or strongly recommended for US drivers visiting many countries, including Germany, Italy, Spain, Japan, Australia, New Zealand, and most Caribbean islands.
-It translates your US license into multiple languages and costs just $20 through AAA or AATA.
-It's valid for one year and must be carried alongside your US driver's license at all times while driving abroad.
+An IDP is required or strongly recommended for US drivers visiting many countries, including Germany, Italy, Spain, Austria, Japan, South Korea, Thailand, Australia, New Zealand, and most Caribbean islands.
+It translates your US license into multiple languages and costs just $20 through AAA or AATA — the only two US government-authorized issuers.
+Avoid any unofficial third-party websites claiming to issue IDPs, as they are not legally recognized.
+Your IDP is valid for one year, is non-renewable, cannot be issued more than six months in advance, and must be carried alongside your US driver's license at all times while driving abroad.

 Does my credit card cover rental car insurance internationally?